Author Archive: Grant Willis

 ACKNOWLEDGMENTS

-The support of the following individuals and organisations is acknowledged and greatly appreciated:
+The ongoing support of the following individuals and organisations is acknowledged and greatly appreciated:

 • Ken K1EA for supplying and supporting our log checking software.

-• Mike ZL1AXG for hosting the Oceania DX Contest domain name and email server.
+• Mike ZL1AXG for hosting the OCDX Contest domain name and email server.

 • The Amateur Radio Experimenters Group (AREG) for hosting our web site.